andrewwilkinsonLR/git_practice/organizations/option4/README.md

    <img src="../images/01.png" width="700px" style="border: #000000 1px solid;">

-Organizing sales network and accounts exactly as in the real world makes it easy for sales team members to navigate within Liferay Commerce.
+Organizing a sales network and accounts exactly as in the real world makes it easy for sales team members to navigate within Liferay Commerce.

 ## Define Account Access With Organizational Roles and Permissions